 - Providing opportunities for professional development for all community members — faculty, staff, and students.

-- Integrating expectations for participation in activities that build a diverse and inclusive environment into the annual review process.
+- Integrating expectations for participation in activities that build and diverse and inclusive environment into the annual review process.

 Benchmarking and Evaluation of Strategic Success